Skip to content

 Guess what?

-Based on the optimization of my book, Amazon knows that it’s a good match to Pete’s query so they may very well give my book as one of the search results.
+Based on the optimization of my book, Amazon knows that it’s a good match for Pete’s query so they may very well include my book as one of the search results.

 While there are other factors involved, this is basically how it works.